suren-m/cw/labs/01_docker/02_dockerfile_basics.md

     ```

 4. Build your Docker Image.
 Make sure the terminal is pointing to the directory where `Dockerfile` is located.

-    > Don't forget to prefix with `sudo` if you are on vs online.

     ```bash
         # Build an image called `greeter` and tag it as version `1.0`